Square vs Lightspeed: What’s the Best POS?

 Memberships | ✕ | ✓ |

 The software includes notes for client profiles and team management.
-Plus, you still get Square’s powerful POS system.
-Square is our top choice for the best POS for salons and spas.
+Plus, you still get Square’s powerful POS system, our top choice for the best POS for salons and spas.

 Learn more about pricing and features in our full Square Appointments review.

-However, if you have a golf course or other amusement activity based on that model, you should consider Lightspeed Golf.
-This lets you manage and set up tee times for up to 54 holes and a multitude of play types.
-Lightspeed also allows you to follow your customers from the course to the restaurant, letting you keep a single tab running for all services.
+If you have a golf course or business with similar needs, you should consider Lightspeed Golf.
+The software lets you manage and set up tee times for up to 54 holes and many play types.
+It also allows you to follow your customers from the course to the restaurant, letting you keep a single tab running for all services.
 If you are managing a golf course or similar kind of operation, then Lightspeed is a better choice.

 Lightspeed is good for managing a golf course.
 (Source: Lightspeed)